tom-favereau/ASE_Katia_Alicia_Alexandre_Tom/README.md

 ### Features
 - GET: summoner summary
 - GET: statistics on champions played by a summoner
-- GET: statistics on gamemodes playeed by a summoner
+- GET: statistics on gamemodes played by a summoner
 - POST: a rating (from 1 to 5) for a summoner

 API endpoints are described in the documentation.